 Touring the Maine Coast

 The first 30 miles of coast are known as the "Southern Maine Coast Region" comprised of the towns of Kittery, The Yorks, Ogunquit, Wells, Kennebunk, Kennebunkport, Biddeford, Saco, and Old Orchard Beach.
 These eight towns offer more to see and do than one could possibly hope to accomplish in a busy week of sightseeing and touring.
-The first 30 miles of coast also offers 90% of the State's sandy beaches!
+The first 30 miles of Maine's coast comprises 90% of the State's sandy beaches!

 Kittery l Most people cross over the mighty Piscatiqua River (on I-95) into Maine from New Hampshire.
 Immediately the coast beckons.
 Many visitors are first drawn to Kittery's factory outlet shopping, with over 120 famous brand factory and retail stores and the popular Kittery Trading Post.
 Shoppers are sure to find what they are looking for at prices 20-70% off retail.
 Kittery is also home to beautiful seaside parks, Fort McClary and Fort Foster, and the waterfront of Peperrell Cove.